 Expand Application Scenarios and Precautions

-Although the above examples are given with comments as an example, this kind of according toitem.StatusThe method for conditional display applies to any content type that includes a status field, such as articles, products, etc. As long as you obtain the data item (itemIn it there is a field representing the status, and once you are clear about the different values of this field, you can use{% if %}/{% elif %}and{% else %}tags to build flexible display logic.
+Although the above examples are based on comments, this is based on the followingitem.StatusThe method of conditional display also applies to any content type that contains a status field, such as articles, products, etc. As long as you obtain the data item (itemThere is a field representing the status, and you are aware of the meanings of different values of this field, you can use{% if %}/{% elif %}and{% else %}tags to construct flexible display logic.

 Please note the following points when in use:

-By using the flexible template tags and conditional judgment mechanism of AnQiCMS, you can easily display differentiated information on the front-end page according to the content status, greatly enhancing the fineness of website content management and user experience.
+By using AnQiCMS's flexible template tags and conditional judgment mechanism, you can easily display differentiated information on the front-end page according to the content status, greatly enhancing the fineness and user experience of website content management.

-Q2: How should the template code be written if it needs to judge multiple review statuses (such as: pending review, review passed, review rejected)?A2: When there are multiple review statuses, you can use{% elif %}(an abbreviation for else if) labels to extend your conditional logic.
-For example, suppose0pending review,1Reviewed and approved.2Review rejected:
+Q2: If you need to judge multiple review statuses (such as: pending review, review passed, review rejected), how should the template code be written?A2: When there are multiple review statuses, you can use{% elif %}(the abbreviation of else if) tag to extend your conditional judgment logic.
+For example, assuming0pending review,1Passed for review,2Rejected for review:

 {% if item.Status == 1 %}